guidoism/escape/inspiration/jonesforth.md

 (
         C STRINGS ----------------------------------------------------------------------

-        FORTH strings are represented by a start address and length kept on the stack or in memory.
+        Forth strings are represented by a start address and length kept on the stack or in memory.

-        Most FORTHs don't handle C strings, but we need them in order to access the process arguments and environment left on the stack by the Linux kernel, and to make some system calls.
+        Most Forths don't handle C strings, but we need them in order to access the process arguments and environment left on the stack by the Linux kernel, and to make some system calls.

-        Operation       Input           Output          FORTH word      Notes
+        Operation       Input           Output          Forth word      Notes
         ----------------------------------------------------------------------

-        Create FORTH string             addr len        S" ..."
+        Create Forth string             addr len        S" ..."

         Create C string                 c-addr          Z" ..."

-        C -> FORTH      c-addr          addr len        DUP STRLEN
+        C -> Forth      c-addr          addr len        DUP STRLEN

-        FORTH -> C      addr len        c-addr          CSTRING         Allocated in a temporary buffer, so should be consumed / copied immediately.
+        Forth -> C      addr len        c-addr          CSTRING         Allocated in a temporary buffer, so should be consumed / copied immediately.
-                                                                        FORTH string should not contain NULs.
+                                                                        Forth string should not contain NULs.

         For example, DUP STRLEN TELL prints a C string.
 )